m4eca/Semilla-Laica-Mae-C_PKS/SQL Injection.md

 - **Limit database privileges**: follow the principle of least privilege
 - **Employ ORM frameworks** that abstract query construction
 - **Monitor and log** suspicious query patterns for early detection

+---

+## Reflection

+I learned that mixing user input directly with SQL queries can lead to serious problems.
+Attackers can use it to access or change data in the database without permission.
+Using prepared statements and checking input properly helps keep the system safe.
+It also reminded me that even basic forms like login or search need to be handled carefully to avoid these kinds of issues.